sympathizer - one who or that which sympathizes; esp. one disposed to agree with or approve a party, cause, etc.; a backer-up

 benklæder (Danish) - drawers

-God forgive his jury + jury leg - a wooden leg (in the place of a disabled leg) + Joyce's levels: sisters B>daughters<B murmured in unison: God forgive the jury!
+jury leg - a wooden leg (in the place of a disabled leg) + Joyce's levels: sisters B>daughters<B murmured in unison: God forgive the jury!

 Brian O'Linn - Irish ballad hero, first to wear clothes, make them of simple materials like sheepskin, shells, etc. + FDV: Brian [Linsky], the boy curser, was questioned & immediately answered gave a snappy comeback: [I am for caveman sex life, curse it!]
 Them two whores ought to be get strangled or axed.

-shooting box - a residence for temporary use while following a particular sport (e.g. shooting)
+shooting box - a residence for temporary use while following a particular sport (e.g. shooting).

 BALLYNABRAGGET - Townland, County Down.
-Baile na Bragoide, Ir.
-"Town of the Pot-Ale."
+Baile na Bragoide, Ir "Town of the Pot-Ale."
 "Bragget" was the product of professional brewers.

 snappy - quickly made or done, sudden